MarioSomodi/PIN-Transport/README.md

 # PIN-Transport
 ## Setup
-Install all dependencies by going to assets/plugins and running the below command (Node package manager required).
+Install all dependencies by going to assets/plugins and running the below command in CMD/Windows PowerShell (Node package manager required).
 ```
 npm i
 ```